 He also kept three pigs in a stye in Burr Lane which drew complaints from neighbours.
 The Local Board investigated this and found them ‘in tolerable condition’.

-However the complaints resurfaced just over a year later and the Board now found them in an intolerable condition!!
+The Board now found them in an intolerable condition!!

-Eventually and some time later, in 1869, Solomon was served with an order to remove manure at the corner of Burr Lane and to discontinue keeping pigs there.
+Despite his protestations, Solomon was served with an order to remove manure at the corner of Burr Lane and to discontinue keeping pigs there.
 The Pioneer gleefully and rather mischievously reported at length the Board’s discussions subsequent to this order and Solomon’s unsuccessful defence of his pigs and their habitat.

 “Where does my nuisance spring from?” asked Solomon.
 ‘The neighbours say it doesna spring from the pigstees.
 I’ve bin an’ seen them, an’ they complain only o’ th’ privies.
 I’ve only three or four pigs there: don’t think there’s six.’